someone2060/someone2060/README.md

 - 👋 Hi, I’m @someone2060
 - 👀 I’m interested in all things related to tech, and games too
-- 🌱 I’m currently learning Java and a bit of more advanced Python
+- 🌱 I’m currently learning C#, C++, and advanced Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: send me an email at liangdaniel48@gmail.com

 <!---